kjuraszek/advanced-tic-tac-toe/README.md

 This project is an Advanced Tic Tac Toe game.

-It's based on React tutorial [link](https://reactjs.org/tutorial/tutorial.html).
+It's based on a React tutorial [link](https://reactjs.org/tutorial/tutorial.html).<br>
-Working demo is available [here](https://portfolio.kjuraszek.pl/advanced-tic-tac-toe/).
+The working demo is available [here](https://portfolio.kjuraszek.pl/advanced-tic-tac-toe/).

 ## How to run this app ?

-Create new react project:
+Create a new react project:

 #### `npx create-react-app advanced-tic-tac-toe`